Patriots back at work, day after 5th player tested positive - WHIZ News

 New England already had the Week 5 matchup against Denver postponed following four earlier positive coronavirus tests by players, including quarterback Cam Newton and cornerback Stephon Gilmore.

-Gilmore, the reigning Defensive Player of the Year, and Newton returned to practice this week for the first time since testing positive for the virus.
+Gilmore, the reigning Defensive Player of the Year, and Newton returned to practice this week for the first time since testing positive.
 Newton missed New England’s loss at Kansas City on Oct.
 5 after his Oct.
 2 positive test.
 He was activated from the reserve/COVID-19 list on Wednesday.
-Gilmore, who tested positive on Oct.
+Gilmore, who tested positive Oct.
 7, was activated from the list Thursday.
 Practice-squad player Bill Murray also returned from the COVID-19 list Thursday.

-Defensive tackle Byron Cowart, who tested positive on Oct.
+Defensive tackle Byron Cowart, who tested positive Oct.
 11, was joined on the list by Ferentz.

 The Broncos haven’t played since Oct.
 1. If they play Sunday, they’ll have had 16 days between games, one day longer than Tennessee’s layoff before the Titans beat Buffalo on Tuesday night following the NFL’s first COVID-19 outbreak, which affected two dozen members of the organization.